rebelsky/csc207c/_eboards/eboard02-1.md

     * [An introduction to GitHub](../readings/github)
     * [An introduction to VSCode](../readings/vscode)
     * [Getting started with Visual Studio Code (video)](https://code.visualstudio.com/docs/introvideos/basics)
-* Submit [reading response for class 3](https://www.gradescope.com/courses/818402/assignments/4871387/) by 10:30 pm on Wednesday
+* Optional: Submit [reading questions for class 3](https://www.gradescope.com/courses/818402/assignments/4871387/) by 10:30 pm on Wednesday
 * Mini-project 1 to be distributed on Thursday.

 ### Tokens

 _If you'd like to suggest token events, please let me know in advance of class._

+_Today is an exception._

 Academic/Scholarly